Portfolio

 Research

 My initial thought was that this could be useful for food trucks and their customers.
 Food trucks often deal with a very limited supply of what they serve, and they frequently sell out before their official closing time.
 I ran this idea by three food truck owners and got valuable feedback, mainly that they didn't think an app like this would be very useful.
 The owners themselves didn't think they would have time to update the quantities of their goods in an app and didn't necessarily trust their customers to update the quantities either.
-But given that this is a side project, I decided to move forward anyway.
-We decided on building an Android version of the app first, due to Android's sizable install base, and that fact that the developer and I are both Android users.
+The business owners also thought they benefited from customers not knowing what they had in stock.
+Customers who visited their food trucks intending to buy one thing, would often buy something else if what they wanted was sold out.
+As a customer of these food trucks, I disagreed with that assessment.
+Knowing that a business is sold out of what I want saves me the disappointment of finding that out when I get there.
+These businesses may gain sales in the short term, but over the long term they will likely lose customers.
+We decided to move forward despite the feedback I received, and with the assumption that customers knowing what a business has in stock leads to a better customer experience.
+We decided on building an Android version of the app first, due to Android's sizable install base, and the fact that the developer and I are both Android users.

 Sketches